bbcfive/BiliAudio/README.md

 # Introduction

-BiliAudio is a chrome extension which helps transfering the bilibili video to audio!
+BiliAudio is a chrome extension which helps converting the bilibili video to audio!

+## Tech Stack
+1. Use [ffmpeg.wasm](https://ffmpegwasm.github.io/#installation) to convert flv to mp3, here is [demo](https://codepen.io/jeromewu/pen/NWWaMeY?editors=1010);

 ## Getting Started